Drama at the homeless shelter in Palma: How dangerous are fences for people without a home?

 Concrete solutions

 Practical measures that should be checked immediately: 1) Inspection and securing of all fences at social facilities: remove or cover sharp crown points so that impalement in a fall is impossible.
 2) Standards for entrance gates: clearly visible notices, intercoms, lighting and de-escalating access management.
 3) Staff training: faster recognition of vulnerable people, first aid training for unusual injuries and clear instructions on how to act if a mental health crisis is suspected.
-4) Preventive outreach: street-work teams operating at night and in the mornings to reach people with addiction problems or mental distress before they seek risky routes.
+4) Preventive outreach: street-work teams operating at night and in the mornings to reach people with addiction problems or mental distress before they seek risky routes, as described in Homelessness on Paseo Mallorca: When the Park Bench Becomes the Final Address.
 5) Technical measures: checking cameras and emergency call points, regular maintenance of enclosures and documented risk assessments.

 Why this matters on Mallorca

-Majorca is not just tourism; people live here who depend on support services.
+Majorca is not just tourism; people live here who depend on support services, a situation discussed in When work no longer protects against sleeping outdoors: Palma at a social crossroads.
 An accident like this shows how quickly structural details can become life-threatening.
 Safety issues at properties meant to provide protection must not be neglected for liability or cost reasons alone.

 Concise conclusion